yapshinn/moe-kuochuansec/_cca/Sports & Games/Shooting.md

 <img src="/images/The%20Kuo%20Chuan%20Experience/CCA/Shooting/shooting2.jpg" style="width:40%;margin-right:15px;" align = "left">

-The shooting CCA aims to train students in either Air Pistol or Air Rifle discipline.
+<p style="text-align: justify;font-size:16px;">The shooting CCA aims to train students in either Air Pistol or Air Rifle discipline.
 Regardless of experience in the field of shooting, we train every member and bring out his or her fullest potential.
 Students will be introduced to the rules, reglation and latest shooting techniques and trained with the technical and mental skills for preparation for zonal or national competitions.
 We also focus on physical training to condition their fitness and health so that they can actively participate in the sport.
-Besides focusing in striving for success, we will not forget to ensure that every member portrays good sportsmanship, moral values and that they are able to cope with both their CCA and academic work.
+Besides focusing in striving for success, we will not forget to ensure that every member portrays good sportsmanship, moral values and that they are able to cope with both their CCA and academic work.</p>

 ### Programmes